tkimnguyen/uwosh.timeslot/README.txt

 Introduction
 ============

+This product was enhanced for use by Classified Staff Development and Appreciation Day (CSDAD) at UW Oshkosh.

 uwosh.timeslot offers a simple way to allow users of a Plone site to register for events (for example: training sessions).